sr2ds/me/docs/index.md

   tagline: Having fun with tech since of 2010

 features:

+  - title: Testing and Mocking with Laravel
+    details: A simple explanation about mock with Stripe example
+    link: /posts/2022/testing-and-mocking-with-laravel

   - title: Ensure a beaut code with Laravel Pint
     details: Learn a little bit about Laravel Pint
     link: /posts/2022/ensure-a-beaut-code-with-laravel-pint